anatol/booster/docs/manpage.md

 To generate UKIs in Booster, please install the systemd UKI generator (systemd-ukify) from your distribution's package manager and use `/usr/lib/booster/regenerate_uki`.
 It is a convenience script that performs the same type of image regeneration as if you installed `booster` with your package manager, then passes the result to systemd's UKI generator (ukify) as input.
 The script only passes a subset of boot components, namely the system's microcode(s), initrd, os-release file, boot splash image and kernel.
-Booster writes the binary to `/boot/EFI/Linux` and kernel command-line entries of the UKI are inherited from `/etc/booster.yaml`.
+Kernel command-line entries of the UKI are inherited from `/etc/booster.yaml`.

 Please note that to boot the UKI by default, it may be necessary to configure your system's boot loader configuration file(s) accordingly.